jescrich/libraries/docs/workflow/quickstart.md

 ## Step 5: Utilize the Workflow in a Service

-Inject the workflow into your service and define methods to handle order events:
+Inject the workflow into your service and define methods to handle order events:

 ```typescript
 // order.service.ts